 “There’s a perception that consumers either can’t or won’t pay their bills in cash.
 But families earning less than $25,000 use cash for 48 percent of their transactions, and those who earn between $25,000 and $50,000 use it for 33 percent of transactions,” Kaplan said.
 “So that equates to roughly 45 percent of households who are using cash for at least a third of their transactions, and that’s a huge market, and the lack of services to pay bills with cash is a relatively big problem.”

-To download the analysis, fill out the form below…
+To download the analysis, please click below…

 About the Index